Nukesor/pueue/Groups.md

 By default, the `status` command shows all groups with any tasks.\
 If you have too many groups, you can specify a group to only see this group's tasks.

+### Pause and resume specific groups

+Just as `pause` and `start` pause/resume the whole daemon and all running tasks, you can also pause/resume groups and their tasks.\
+To pause a specific group add the `-g` flag.

+For instance, `pueue pause -g cpu` will pause all tasks in the `cpu` group.
+This also stops any new tasks from being started in this group.